Shuchi Gupta

 There are numerous well documented benefits associated with using the alternative transportation modes that encompass Transportation Demand Management (TDM) strategies.
 Using transit, carpooling, vanpooling, biking, walking or even telecommuting all utilize existing transportation infrastructure, reduce traffic congestion, and improve air quality.
 Modes such as biking and walking have also been linked with improvements in an individual’s physical and mental health.

 The Triangle Transportation Choices program was established in 2007.
 Since then, its key goal has been to reduce the annual growth in Vehicle Miles Travelled (VMT) by 25%.
 The program has successfully surpassed this goal every single year.
-Through the program CPRC also hopes to reduce commuter reliance on single-occupancy vehicles, encourage residents to be healthier, reduce transportation cost and be more sustainable.
+Through the program CPRC also hopes to reduce commuter reliance on single-occupancy vehicles, encourage residents/families to be healthier, reduce transportation costs and be economically resilient.
 The program historically has been an annual grant aimed at the municipalities, universities, and colleges in the region.

 The Triangle Transportation Choices program collaborates with and receives funding from 3 different organizations.
 Two of the program’s funders are regional Metropolitan Planning Organizations (MPOs).
-These are the Capital Area Metropolitan Planning Organization (CAMPO) and the Durham-Chapel Hill-Carrboro Metropolitan Planning Organization (DCHC MPO).
+These are the Capital Area Metropolitan Planning Organization (CAMPO) and the Triangle West Transportation Planning Organization (TWTPO).
 The third funder of the program is the North Carolina Department of Transportation- Integrated Mobility Division (NCDOT-IMD).
 The graphic on right hand side illustrates the funding and administrative structure of the program.
 A representative from each of these three funding organizations serves as a voting member in the program’s Oversight Committee (OC).

 The OC has two additional members in advisory roles.
 These represent the North Carolina Department of Environmental Quality (NCDEQ) and Central Pines Regional Council (CPRC).
 The OC provides overall policy direction and guidance to the grant program, reviews all the grant applications, and makes the final decisions regarding grant awards.
 All five members of the OC can be found in the graphic on the left.